L4 / IC3 · 3–6 years

 Fix

-When the scenario panel raises an objection, restate it: "So you're concerned about [specific worry] — can I ask what's behind that?"
+When the scenario panel raises an objection, restate it: "So you're concerned about [specific worry], can I ask what's behind that?"
 Then bring the technical answer back as a way to address the underlying concern, not to rebut.

 Recommended resources

 Books, courses, and tools that come up most often in Cloud SA prep.
-No affiliate links.

 Frequently asked questions